mariawright05/private-projects/dotcot/README.md

 # [DotCot by VentureCat](https://peaceful-woodland-39661.herokuapp.com/welcome)
 [Live site](https://peaceful-woodland-39661.herokuapp.com/welcome)

 **DotCot** lets investors create custom forms to allow startups to apply for venture capital funding.
-During the development process I took on the following roles and responsibilties.
+During the development process I took on the following roles and responsibilities.
    - Built the form page custom to each investor’s requested fields, including file uploads
    - Used styled-components for UI and Formik to handle input fields, error handling, and validation
    - Worked on a team of five with an agile workflow using Trello, Git flow, and regular stand-ups